 We swung next with C8+3 Wilson Ramos and 3b5ss72b6of2 Jose Ramirez.
-Ramos was good overall value, and Ramirez gave me my first flexibility pick, with some steal ability.
+Ramos was good overall value, and Ramirez gave me my first flexibility pick, both defensively and in the lineup, with some steal ability.
 I closed out my offensive focus by taking SS72b6 Diaz (to DH) and 3b42b7 5-power Ryan Schimpf.
 Another couple of guys who preplayed well for me.
 After 9 picks, I pretty much locked in my offensive starters other than SS.
 After that, I finally started building a pitching staff.
 I didn't plan on avoiding starters so long, but every time I considered one, another player seemed to offer better value.
-I did snag 12zz Bartolo Colon amidst 6 straight pitcher picks, compiling the bulk of my relief staff.
+I did snag 12zz Bartolo Colon amidst 6 straight pitcher picks in rounds 10 thru 15, compiling the bulk of my relief staff.

 My 16/17 swing is where things got dicey.
 I was happy to get 3B5 Kyle Seager, who I thought was great value at that point.
 I needed quite a few OF games, and the OF pool was weak.
 Taking Seager here allows me to start OF2.32 Jose Ramirez in the OF most of the time, pushing some OF2.30 JD Martinez games to DH.
 Seager will start around 100 games at 3B, and be our first guy off the bench.
 The second half of the swing was C34 Rajai Davis.
 I was hoping to get Billy Hamilton here, and maybe I overreacted a bit in taking Rajai.
 In the end, the Rajai pick was basically wasted, as my rotation disaster forced me to trade Rajai for lesser value later in the draft in order to create another roster spot.